sumaiya0786/fingerprint-authenticator/README.md

 ##  Author

-Made by [Your Name Here] as a WebAuthn learning project.
+Made by [Sumaiya Shabab] as a WebAuthn learning project.